nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.8.
 Deleting a Goal

-When the `runCommand` function is executed for the `DeleteGoalCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `DeleteGoalCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](Diagram Images/Implementation Diagram Images/DeleteGoalCommandSequenceDiagram.png)

 ### 4.9.
 Deleting a Habit

-When the `runCommand` function is executed for the `DeleteHabitCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `DeleteHabitCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](Diagram Images/Implementation Diagram Images/DeleteHabitCommandSequenceDiagram.png)

 ### 4.10.
 Getting Help

-When the `runCommand` function is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.
+When the `runCommand` method is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.